inside the legendary club where l.a.'s black lgbt community found its groove

 A new film celebrates Catch One and its owner of over 40 years, Jewel Thais-Williams.

-It's a legacy that filmmaker C.Fitz encapsulates in a new documentary, Jewel's Catch One, which screens at the London Film Festival this weekend [Oct 9/10].
+It's a legacy that filmmaker C.Fitz encapsulates in a new documentary, Jewel's Catch One, which screened at the London Film Festival this weekend.
 The film shines a disco light on one of America's most significant LGBT spaces and its driving force, Jewel Thais Williams, who in 1973 took ownership of a downstairs bar on the corner of Pico and Norton Street in Los Angeles' Arlington Heights for $500.
 At the time, she ran a vegan restaurant and was an acupuncturist at a non profit traditional Chinese medicine clinic.
-But it wasn't her lack of experience in the bar trade or her job juggling that raised eyebrows when Jewel took over the bar but the fact that - as she states in the documentary - that she was "poor, lesbian, female and black".
+But it wasn't her lack of experience in the bar trade or her job juggling that raised eyebrows when Jewel took over the bar but the fact that — as she states in the documentary — that she was "poor, lesbian, female, and black."
 As she took ownership, one barman resigned from the job; he returned several weeks later after seeing what a success she was making of it.

 It wasn't all party, all the time though.
 The AIDS epidemic played out in Catch One, as it did in LGBT clubs across the country.
 The Catch was already a safe haven for young, black men who were not out to family and friends.
 As C.Fitz's film explains, the horrific physical symptoms of AIDS forced them out from the closet.
 Many were rejected and came to find community and sanctuary at the club.
 The film, then, becomes more than the story of a club or one extremely driven woman.
 "We see the real raw reality of this history through Jewel losing more than half her patrons over the years," the filmmaker explains.
 "And then we get even more personal as we tell one unique story of a man who was a regular at The Catch.
 We hear his story as Jewel and his friends see the deadly disease wither him away to nothing and Jewel was the only one that would touch him, hug him."

 The club's history, as told in Jewel's Catch One, reflects the wider LGBT experience.
-The challenges faced by Jewel - police harassment, bureaucratic meddling from government agencies, sexism and racism from within the LGBT community - resonate beyond the corner of Pico and Norton street.
+The challenges Jewel faced — police harassment, bureaucratic meddling from government agencies, sexism, and racism from within the LGBT community — resonate beyond the corner of Pico and Norton.
 There was an arson attack on the club in 1985 but it survived and thrived, Jewel remaining at the helm (and often, legendarily, sleeping on a pool table) for 42 years.
 Last year, aged 76, she closed the club for the final time but continues to her activism in the local community.
 The club has since reopened as a new venue called Union, which hosted the LA premiere of C.Fitz's film.

 Text Colin Crummy